shishirsuman6/Proof-Of-Authority-Development-Blockchain/README.md

 - Now we're going to send a transaction between Node 1 and Node 2 to test out the connection

   * Copy the pre-fund address of Node 2 into the "To Address" field, then fill in an arbitrary amount of ETH
   * Confirm the transaction by clicking "Send Transaction", and the "Send" button in the pop-up window.
+  * Following is a snapshot of the Node 1 which is mining wirh -rpc flag

   ![transaction_node2](Screenshots/transaction_node2.PNG)